The last two decades have seen major changes in the travel landscape.

 Photo by Jakob Owens on Unsplash

-If you are now convinced that America offers a wonderful opportunity to travel while developing for future career plans, there a few things to consider before you go.
+If you are now convinced that America offers a wonderful opportunity to travel while developing future career plans, there a few things to consider before you go.

 America is the land of opportunity, so you are never sure what other opportunities will present themselves.
 Therefore, fully embrace the dual nature of your adventure.
 While there will be no shortages of places that you will want to visit, it would be ideal to line up the same number of different jobs or companies that you would like to experience before you set off.

-It is recommended to contact as many different employers to spread the net wide.
+It is recommended to contact as many different employers as to spread the net wide.
 And if you are knocked back by one, do not be afraid to ask for guidance on other avenues.
 After all, Americans tend to be very friendly and welcoming from their first interaction.
 It is not uncommon to be offered a place to stay, a chance to join them at an event, or maybe even just some beers without really knowing the person well.

 However, it will be equally important to be prepared to seize these opportunities, as it will be to move from place to place.
-Consider investing in a couple of items such as a convertible bag to provide ease of transport while crease proof shirts, a watch roll, and water resistant blazers should provide you with hassle-free methods of being presentable while you are on the move.
+Consider investing in a couple of items such as a convertible bag to provide ease of transport while crease-proof shirts, a watch roll, and water-resistant blazers should provide you with hassle-free methods of being presentable while you are on the move.

 Lastly, no matter how big the (understandable) temptation to go to America on a visitor visa and attempt to land a job is, you should never act on it.
 Get caught trying and you will be sent home and face the prospect of being banned from ever visiting or working in the country again in the future.

-Instead, do your research, contact the right people and bring a good camera to capture the whole experience.
+Instead, do your research, contact the right people, and bring a good camera to capture the whole experience.

 The Good Old USA… Would you want to work and live in the USA?
 If not, why?
 Are you an immigrant or resident-turned-citizen?
 How was the experience?
 Share with us your experience in the comment box below.

 Ed is a travel and technology enthusiast with a passion for writing.
-Ed’s spent his adult years studying, travelling and blogging about his thoughts on the world.
+Ed’s spent his adult years studying, traveling and blogging about his thoughts on the world.
 You can read more of Ed’s work at The Spoon Drawer